Zeyu-Chen/Rust-AutoGPT/README.md

 # Multi-Agent Code Generator

-An intelligent code generation system powered by GPT-4 that automatically converts user requirements into a complete Rust web server implementation.
+A multi-agent code generator system powered by OpenAI that automatically converts user requirements into a complete Rust web server implementation.

 ## Core Features